Skip to content

 24. Names and locations of company-owned mills?

-The company has specified the names and locations of all its owned mills on GFW.
+The name and location of all company-owned mills are published on GFW.

 • N